 Darling Ingredients to buy collagen company Gelnex for $1.2 bln

-Oct 18 (Reuters) - Darling Ingredients Inc DAR.N said on Tuesday it would buy collagen products maker Gelnex for $1.2 billion in cash as the bioenergy maker looks to boost production of collagen made from grass-fed cattle.
+Oct 18 (Reuters) - Darling Ingredients Inc DAR.N said on Tuesday it would buy collagen products maker Gelnex for $1.2 billion in cash as the producer of ingredients for the bioenergy industry looks to boost production of collagen made from grass-fed cattle.

 Headquartered in Brazil with five facilities in South America and one in the United States, Gelnex has the capacity to produce 46,000 metric tons of collagen products annually, which it exports to more than 60 countries around the world.